Unified Gaussian Primitives for Scene Representation and Rendering: Results and Discussion

 The scene also features a variety of materials that include near-specular, glossy, and diffuse, demonstrating the expressiveness of our appearance definition.
 The phase function of our primitive incorporates the effect of base BSDF and NDF, thus allowing it to aggregate the appearance caused by many differently oriented small elements, such as the plants.
 Meanwhile, for flat surfaces like the floor and table, it naturally reverts to the familiar surface BSDF formulation.
 Thanks to our improved stochastic evaluation scheme and the approximated PDF for MIS (\autoref{fig:material_sphere}), the variance contributed by phase functions is low and diminishes quickly as more samples are used by the path tracing integrator.

-Crucially, our framework supports full unbiased global illumination with Monte Carlo (volumetric) path tracing.
-This is in contrast to rasterization approaches including 3DGS, and volumetric ray marching approaches such as NeRF.
-Both families of approaches are limited to the first few dimensions of the path space and cannot solve the infinite dimensional light transport integral. \autoref{fig:teaser} includes two renders with drastically different lighting setups.
-In the ``daylight'' setup, the scene is lit by an area light and an environment light; in the ``night'' setup, the scene is lit by a logo, neon light bars, and candles, all modeled as emissive Gaussian primitives.
-The number of emissive primitives exceeds 10K combined.
-Both renders showcase various global illumination effects including soft shadows, color bleeding, and inter-reflection.
+Crucially, our framework supports full unbiased global illumination via Monte Carlo (volumetric) path tracing. \autoref{fig:teaser} presents two renders with drastically different lighting setups.
+In the ``daylight'' setup, the scene is illuminated by an area light and an environment light; in the ``night'' setup, the scene is lit by a logo, neon light bars, and candles, all modeled as emissive Gaussian primitives.
+The total number of emissive primitives exceeds 10K.
+Both renders showcase various global illumination effects, including soft shadows, color bleeding, and inter-reflections.
 Additional sequences with zoomed-in camera animations are provided in the supplemental video.
+Our ability to model full global illumination stands in contrast to rasterization approaches such as 3DGS and volumetric ray marching approaches such as NeRF.
+Both families of methods are limited to the first few dimensions of the path space and cannot solve the infinite-dimensional light transport integral.
+Even when compared with other recent particle-based representations designed with light transport in mind, our method offers unique versatility.
+While the method of \citet{tog/CondorSBBGDJ25} supports volumetric path tracing, its relatively simplistic phase function lacks the ability to model surface appearance. \citet{tog/JiangSLWLR25} achieve real-time rendering by simplifying both the geometric representation and the light transport formulation.
+However, their adoption of radiosity and radiance representation in the spherical harmonic coefficient space fundamentally limits their capability to model high-frequency reflectance and light transport effects.
+In contrast, we demonstrate challenging scenes with highly glossy appearance (\autoref{fig:teaser}) and caustics (\autoref{fig:mesh_comp}).